-Awardees are reminded that the governing cost principles cited in Article 14 limit the allowability of taxes to those the organization is required to pay.
-Awardees must avail themselves of any tax exemptions for which any activities supported by Federal funds may qualify, including any applicable exemptions from State or local sales and use taxes on the purchase of goods and services made with NSF award funds.
+The awardee is reminded that the governing cost principles cited in Article Allowable Costs limit the allowability of taxes to those the organization is required to pay.
+The awardee must avail itself of any tax exemptions for which any activities supported by Federal funds may qualify, including any applicable exemptions from State or local sales and use taxes on the purchase of goods and services made with NSF award funds.